ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Removed use of CoRAL.

 * Use of the pairwise mode changed to "true" by default.

+* Clarified effects on group members after a group configuration change.

 * Fixes and editorial improvements.